droodman/julia.ado/README.md

 2. Subcommands such as PutVarsToDF for high-speed copying of data between Julia and Stata.
 3. Julia functions for reading and writing Stata variables, macros, matrices, and scalars.

 This package requires that Julia be installed, and the Julia directory be added to the system path.
-Installation [via juliaup](https://github.com/JuliaLang/juliaup#installation) is strongly recommended.
-The package works in Windows, Linux, and macOS with an Intel CPU or "Apple Silicon."
+The easiest way to assure that state of affairs in Linux and macOS is to install Julia [via the installation manager juliaup](https://github.com/JuliaLang/juliaup#installation).
+Unfortunately, the easiest way to do that in Windows is to [install the latest version of Julia directly](https://julialang.org/downloads/platform/), making sure to check the box for "Add Julia To PATH".

 ## Examples, all run in Stata